Let’s face it… front yard lighting goes way beyond sticking some outdoor solar yard lights or solar-powered lights along the walkway.

 - Lubricate the socket and lamp base with a high-heat silicone compound to prevent metals from corroding together, which makes it tough to unscrew a lamp.

-- Check fixture mounts to make sure they are secure, safe and not causing damage to trees or other landscape features.
+- Check light fixture mounts to make sure they are secure, safe and not causing damage to trees or other landscaping lighting features.

 - Verify that landscaping and vegetation are not shielding the fixture and blocking the light.
 You may have to move fixtures or trim plants.